authelia/authelia/docs/configuration/authentication/ldap.md

 in the session are up to date.
 This allows us to destroy sessions when the user no longer matches the user_filter, or deny access to resources as they are removed from groups.

-In addition to the duration notation, you may provide the value `disabled` or `disable` which is not recommended.
+In addition to the duration notation, you may provide the value `always` or `disable`.
+Setting to `always` is the same as setting it to 0 which will refresh on every request.
+Disable turns the feature off, which is not recommended.
 This completely prevents Authelia from refreshing this information, and it would only be refreshed when the user session gets destroyed by other means like inactivity.

 This value can be any value including 0, setting it to 0 would automatically refresh the session on